michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 As a regular person that goes to the gym, I want to make a workout to later revisit.
 I want this to do the same workout again at a different date.
 I also want to track the progress I have done on a muscle group, and it is therefore necessary to watch what I trained, when.
-F.ex: I want to name a workout "core", and when I visit the workout, I can see the core-exercises I've added earlier.
+F.ex: I want to name a workout "core," and when I visit the workout, I can see the core-exercises I've added earlier.

 For reviewing previous workouts, it has to be possible to get an overview over which workouts have been registered, and when.